 |Path To Traditional Credit Card||Begins automatic monthly evaluation to remove secured status after 8 billing cycles||Will bump credit limit after five on-time payments as part of path to evaluating for unsecured card|

-Team Clark has spent hours reviewing both the Discover it Secured card and the Secured MasterCard® from Capital One.
+Team Clark has spent hours reviewing both the Discover it® Secured Card and the Capital One Platinum Secured Credit Card.
 We have come to the conclusion that these are two of the top secured cards available, and this article is intended to help consumers choose between the two.

 Table of Contents